isovalent/ebpf-docs/docs/linux/index.md

 ## Objects

 eBPF programs and maps are BPF objects along with some others we didn't mention yet.
-All of these objects managed in roughly the same way.
+All of these objects are managed in roughly the same way.
 Such BPF objects are created by a loader which gets a file descriptor to that object.
 The file descriptor is used to interact with the object further, but it also is a reference that keeps the object "alive".
 Objects are free-ed as soon as there exist no more references to that object.

 Applications can transfer copies of these file descriptors to other processes via inter-process communication techniques like UNIX sockets which is quite universal.
 A more eBPF special technique is called pinning, which allows the loader to reference a BPF object with a special file called a pin.
 These pins can only be made in the special BPF File System which needs to be mounted somewhere (typically at `/sys/bpf` but this can change between Linux distributions).
 As long as a pin exists it will keep the object it refers to alive.
 These pins can be read by any program that has permissions to access the pin file and get a reference of the object that way.
 Thus, multiple program can share the same objects at the same time.